William-La/item-catalog/README.md

 # Item Catalog Project

 Item catalog is a web application that allows users to browse categories and items stored in a database.
 Authenticated users are able to post, edit, and delete items.
 Users are authenticated through a third-party authentication service.
 The theme used for the sample database is a movie catalog website, where users can submit movie reviews.
-This project is a requirement for Udacity's Full Stack Web Developer Nanodegree.

 Required Software